AlexandreBorowczyk/Ackermann_Model/README.md

 To do:
-Validate model mechanics.
+Validate suspension stiffness and damping.
+Finalise steering elements sizing and set-up range limit for complete range of motion.
-Implement Heading and Speed control.
+Implement low-level controller for steering and velocity control.
+Add high level, motion control through ROS